Our Building & Churchyard

 The room served the church well but was limited in the space which it provided.
 In 2018 further pews were removed so that when the dividing doors were folded back the area available for use was extended.
 At the same time the vestry was reconfigured to provide a kitchen area and the church was re-carpeted.
 This alteration has created a warm and welcoming space which has substantially increased our ability to accommodate events of a social nature and more ambitious refreshments.
 This has resulted in a considerable increase in the numbers of people who come into the church and who forge relationships with members of the congregation and some of whom attend services from time to time.
 It has also had an impact on our burgeoning work with children and their parents.

-There are Churchyard Regulations governing the right to burials and the type of memorials allowed and so contact the Team Administrator in the first place if you want to know more about these.
+There are Churchyard Regulations governing the right to burials and the type of memorials allowed and so contact the Team Vicar in the first place if you want to know more about these.